spiceai/blog/content/posts/project/building-on-apache-arrow-and-flight.md

 Paul Dix, CTO of InfluxData wrote a fantastic post on the [Arrow ecosystem](https://www.influxdata.com/blog/apache-arrow-parquet-flight-and-their-ecosystem-are-a-game-changer-for-olap/) and why the [future core of InfluxDB is built with Arrow](https://www.influxdata.com/blog/announcing-influxdb-iox/).
 Sam Crowder also wrote [A (Recent) History of Batch Data](https://cloudconstructed.substack.com/p/a-recent-history-of-batch-data?s=r) showing how Arrow is a cornerstone of modern data architecture.

-Joining projects like InfluxDB, the core of both [Spice.ai](https://spiceai.org) and [Spice.xyz](https://spice.xyz) are built with a foundation of Arrow and Flight.
+Joining projects like InfluxDB, the core of both [Spice.ai OSS](https://spiceai.org) and [Spice.xyz](https://spice.xyz) are built with a foundation of Arrow and Flight.
 This means they benefit from the same high-performance data operations, they work great with each other and other projects in the ecosystem.

 ### Exciting New Use Cases